Misterblue/PrimMesher/README.md

 ### History

-When [SecondLife(r)] started, bandwidth to the home was limited so they invented the [primitive] or 'prim' as it became known.
+When [SecondLife(r)] started, bandwidth to the home was limited so Linden Labs invented the [primitive] or 'prim' as it became known.
 A [primitive] is a procedurally generated 3D mesh representation.
 The [primitive] defines parameters (shape definition, extrusion path, cuts, and twists) that are converted into a 3D mesh for display.

-PrimMesher is open-source code to convert a [SecondLife(r)] prim into a 3D mesh.
+PrimMesher is open-source code that converts one of these [SecondLife(r)] prims into a 3D mesh.

 The original PrimMesher was written by Dahlia Trimble and kept in the, now defunct, OpenSimulator Forge